 The most important thing to remember here is that customers must give you explicit permission to send them text messages.
 Anti-spam laws are no joke.

 One of the most common ways for customers to provide this permission is by texting in a keyword.
-For example, a burger chain might use the keyword “subs.”
-A customer would send a text to the 6-digit number “555888” with the keyword “burger” to opt in.
+For example, a burger chain might use the keyword “burger.”
+A customer would send a text to the 6-digit number with the keyword “burger” to subscribe.
 The chain can then send this customer text messages.

 Keywords are arguably the most popular method to ensure customers are providing their explicit permission.
 There are a bunch of other compliant opt-in methods you can read about here.
 If you want to learn more about keywords and compliance, we recommend checking out the following resources: